terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ### **1.2 There is no "I" (intelligence) in AI**

-AI circuits are clocked state machines that switch from fixed state to fixed state. **AI circuits have absolutely no similarity whatsoever to the human brain neurons.
+**AI circuits have absolutely no similarity whatsoever to the human brain neurons.
 None**.
 Human thought exists not as a snapshot, but as a symphony playing out in time.
+But AI circuits are clocked state machines that switch from fixed state to fixed state.
 AI algorithms are referred to as "neural" networks because they have a crude similarity to real biological neural networks.
 "Crude" is the key word.
 They are not real NNs and harbor no intelligence.
 Their creators (the AI gurus) are well aware of this.

 The GPU that runs the AI NN is a 100% deterministic binary computation device.
 If you put in the same input, you will **always** get the same output.
 The core basis of a GPU and CPU are the same binary switches.
 You could run even the most sophisticated LLM on electro-mechanical relays (it would take years to generate a token, consume the entire output of a large nuclear power plant, but its theoreticaly possible).